wejs/docs/docs/features/internationalization.md

 # i18n

-We.js have the i18n module ready to use which multi language suport.
+We.js have the i18n build in feature ready to use which multi language suport.

 By default it run based on locales folder config/locales/ folder.